Sorry, submissions are temporarily disabled for this journal

 Self-plagiarism refers to submitting a paper that has been submitted, accepted for publication, or previously published elsewhere.
 However, presentation of a paper at an academic conference or professional meeting will not disqualify it from consideration.

 List of authors should include all and only those who have made a significant contribution to the work presented in the papers.
 The authors’ names should be listed in order of the contribution they have made.

 Authors should be prepared to provide the relevant raw data on request if the need arises during the review process.

 All submissions should include a statement declaring any personal relationships that could cause a potential conflict of interest.
 Any funding sources should be properly acknowledged, and should include a statement whether such funding could lead to potential conflict of interest

 Disclosure of errors in published work

 If an author discovers a significant error or inaccuracy in his/her own published work, it should be promptly informed to the Managing Editor.
 A correction notice will then be linked to the article.

 Any manuscript that does not conform to these instructions will be returned for required improvements.
 Manuscripts are considered with the understanding that their contents have not been published, nor are under consideration for publication elsewhere.
 However, presentation of a paper at an academic conference or professional meeting will not disqualify it from consideration, provided that the said conference/meeting does not own copyrights of the paper.
-Once published, copyrights of a paper will belong to the CBJ and is made available in open access form under the Creative Commons Attribution 4.0 International License.

 Colombo Business Journal (CBJ) publishes reviews of recent books that contribute to Business and Management or related fields.
 The scholars who review for CBJ should follow the guidelines given below.